carltron-aero/Carltron-FE-2025/README.md

 >![drive_motor.jpg](other%2Fdrive_motor.jpg)
 > The drive motor theat was selected

+This motor theoretically also lets us fully use the required speed range from our development phase up to 1.5 m/s, however we found in testing the software that a limit to 0.75 m/s made a lot more sense in order for reaction times to still be adequate for avoiding crashes.
 To ensure high agility despite using front-wheel steering only, a differential on the rear axle is very helpful because it allows the driving wheels to move independently.
 This lets the inner wheel follow a smaller turning radius without unnecessary slip and without the wheels losing traction.
 At the regional competition we used an off-the-shelf rear axle with a differential.
 However, its precision and reliability did not meet our requirements.
 In addition, using this and other standard components in the drivetrain forced us to design the rest of the robot around those parts rather than integrating them well, since they were not developed specifically for our use case.